Haunted Theme Park Attraction

 HALLOWEEN HORROR NIGHTS FEATURES: Halloween Horror Nights at Universal Studios Hollywood features the most elaborate mazes, props, special effects, and makeup of any Halloween haunt in Los Angeles.
 Like Knott’s Scary Farm, Universal’s Halloween Horror Nights features a mix of mazes, shows, and scare zones specially crafted for the season.

-- Universal Monsters Remix: The theme for 2012’s House of Horrors (a year-round spooky walk-through that gets revamped for Halloween) combines classic horror characters (Dracula, Frankenstein, the Phantom of the Opera) with contemporary electronica music.
+- UNIVERSAL MONSTERS REMIX: RESURRECTION: Like last year, the theme for 2013’s House of Horrors (a year-round spooky walk-through that gets revamped for Halloween) combines classic horror characters (Dracula, Frankenstein, the Phantom of the Opera) with contemporary electronica music, this time provided by Figure

-2012 HALLOWEEN HORROR NIGHTS RIDES: The regular rides and attractions remain open for business, some especially decked out for Halloween.
+2013 HALLOWEEN HORROR NIGHTS SHOWS & RIDES: The regular rides and attractions remain open for business, some especially decked out for Halloween.
 Univeral promises to transform the standard attractions into “bloodbaths, as if scenes from hororr films…exploded to life.”

 HALLOWEEN HORROR NIGHTS HISTORY: After a disappointing debut in the 1980s, Universal Studios Halloween Horror presentation was resurrected to good effect in the 1990s, including numerous elaborate mazes, featuring brand names like Rob Zombie and Clive Barker.
 After the turn of the millennium, Universal’s Hollywood studios neglected to present a Halloween attraction for a number of years (although Universal Studios in Florida did have a 2005 haunt).
 2006 saw Universal Studios Hollywood back in business for Halloween.
 2011 saw Halloween Horror Nights expand its number of mazes from four to six, upping the scream quotient considerably.